DJ-MrJay/Leaderboard/README.md

 # Leaderboard Website
 This leaderboard website displays scores submitted by different players and also allows you to submit your score.
-It connects with external Leaderboard API service where all data is preserved.
+It connects with an external Leaderboard API service where all data is preserved.

 ## Built With
 - HTML